jundalisay/sp/content/en/superphysics/principles/definitions.md

 Atheism | a belief system that negates the existence of a Supreme Entity Attribute | a part of Substance.
-Belief | a set of ideas that the ego attaches itself to Conscience | the intuition or feeling for the dharma or true nature Consciousness | the other half of Existence that lets Existence exist; the subtlest Substance, closest to Void, that is able to 'measure' or perceive all other Substances; the Substance that perceives all
+Belief | a set of ideas that the ego attaches itself to Belief System | a logical collection of related ideas that the ego can adopt and attach itself to Conscience | the intuition or feeling for the dharma or true nature Consciousness | the other half of Existence that lets Existence exist; the subtlest Substance, closest to Void, that is able to 'measure' or perceive all other Substances; the Substance that perceives all
 Critical Feeling | the expansion of one's feelings onto other entities other than the self, by exerting extra effort or energy